deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanInfo.md

 ### NewModelComplianceScanInfo

-`func NewModelComplianceScanInfo(benchmarkType string, nodeId string, nodeType string, scanId string, severityCounts map[string]int32, status string, updatedAt int64, ) *ModelComplianceScanInfo`
+`func NewModelComplianceScanInfo(benchmarkTypes []string, nodeId string, nodeType string, scanId string, severityCounts map[string]int32, status string, updatedAt int64, ) *ModelComplianceScanInfo`

 NewModelComplianceScanInfo instantiates a new ModelComplianceScanInfo object This constructor will assign default values to properties that have it defined,